Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Enter the appropriate import path.
 Alternatively, click the [SEARCH] button to determine the import path.

 - [SEARCH]
 Click this button to determine the import path.
-The *Select file* window is displayed.
+The *Select file* window is displayed, see [Select file](#select-file).
 Select the folder where the file must be imported.

 - *Action after import*
 Click the drop-down menu to select the appropriate option.
 The following options are available: